JMorris1575/Christmas2022/docs/new_game.rst

    ``global_position`` and within a 160° field of view.
 #.
 Determining whether all conditions were met required that I add each gold bag to a ``GoldBag`` group, which I did in
    the inspector. then I needed to add a ``received`` variable to indicate if the gold bag has been taken by its intended receiver or by someone else.
-Finally, for each gold bag that has been tossed (and not still in St. Nick's hand) but not received:
+Finally, for each gold bag that has been tossed (thus not still in St. Nick's hand) but not received: [I added a collision poly to St. Nick to use to detect the presence of a tossed and not received gold bag.
+It will be better, eventually, but I'm still trying to get it to work properly.
+Shouldn't it be able to detect two gold bags one atop the other?)

    A. Calculate the distance to the gold bag: (easy vector math (gold_bag_position - player_postion).length)
    #.
 Determine whether it is in StNick's field of view.
 (See